Measures and their random reals: Introduction

 \section{Introduction}

-Most studies on algorithmic randomness focus on reals random with respect to the uniform distribution, i.e.\ the $(1/2,1/2)$-Bernoulli measure, which is measure theoretically isomorphic to Lebesgue measure on the unit interval.
-The theory of uniform randomness, with all its ramifications (e.g.\ computable or Schnorr randomness) has been well studied over the past decades and has led to an impressive theory.

-Recently, a lot of attention focused on the interaction of algorithmic randomness with recursion rheory: What are the computational properties of random reals?
-In other words, which computational properties hold effectively for almost every real?
-This has led to a number of interesting results, many of which will be covered in forthcoming books by \citeauthor{downey-hirschfeldt:ip} and \citet{nies:ta}.

-While the understanding of ``holds effectively'' varied in these results (depending on the underlying notion of randomness, such as computable, Schnorr, or weak randomness, or various arithmetic levels of Martin-L\"of randomness, to name only a few), the meaning of ``for almost every'' was usually understood with respect to Lebesgue measure.
-One reason for this can surely be seen in the fundamental relation between uniform Martin-L\"of tests and descriptive complexity in terms of (prefix-free) Kolmogorov complexity: A real is not covered by any Martin-L\"of test (with respect to the uniform distribution) if and only if all of its initial segments are incompressible (up to a constant additive factor).
+Over the past decade, the study of algorithmic randomness has produced an impressive number of results.
+The theory of Martin-Löf random reals, with all its ramifications (e.g.\ computable or Schnorr randomness, lowness and triviality) has found deep and significant applications in computability theory, many of which are covered in recent books by \citet{downey-hirschfeldt:ip} and \citet{nies:ta}.
+Usually, the measure for which randomness is considered in these studies is the uniform $(1/2,1/2)$-measure on Cantor space, which is measure theoretically isomorphic to Lebesgue measure on the unit interval.

 However, one may ask what happens if one changes the underlying measure.
 It is easy to define a generalization of Martin-L\"of tests which allows for a definition of randomness with respect to arbitrary \emph{computable} measures.
-In fact, this can be done in a uniform way, with the help of an \emph{optimal, continuous, left-enumerable semimeasure} \citep{levin:1973}.

-For arbitrary measures, the situation is more complicated. \citet{martinloef:1966} studied randomness for arbitrary Bernoulli measures, \citet{levin:1973, levin:1976, levin:1984} studied arbitrary measures on $\Cant$, while \citet{gacs:2005} generalized Levin's approach to a large class of topological spaces.
-If turns out that much of the theory (i.e.\ existence of a uniform test, the connection with descriptive complexity etc.) can be preserved under reasonable assumptions for the underlying space.
+For arbitrary measures, the situation is more complicated. \citet{martinloef:1966} studied randomness for arbitrary Bernoulli measures, \citet{levin:1973, levin:1976, levin:1984} studied arbitrary measures on $\Cant$, while \citet{gacs:2005} generalized Levin's approach to a large class of computable metric spaces.
+Most recently, \citet{hoyrup-rojas:computabilityprobability_2009} showed that Levin's approach can be extended to any computable metric space.
+It also turned out that much of the theory (i.e.\ existence of a universal test, the connection with descriptive complexity etc.) can be preserved under reasonable assumptions for the underlying space.

-In this paper, we will study the following question: Given a real $x \in \Cant$, with respect to which measures is $x$ random?
-This can be seen as an inverse or dual to the usual investigations in algorithmic randomness: Given a (computable) measure $\mu$ (where $\mu$ usually is the uniform distribution), what are the properties of a $\mu$-random real?
+In this paper, we study the following question: Given a real $x \in \Cant$, with respect to which measures is $x$ random?
+This can be seen as a dual to the usual investigations in algorithmic randomness: Given a (computable) measure $\mu$ (where $\mu$ usually is the uniform distribution), what are the properties of a $\mu$-random real?